What is Nitrate and where does it come from?

 - Long term exposure of high nitrate levels can harm fish and their habitats as the result of excessive aquatic plant growth, modified pH, and lowered dissolved oxygen levels.

 - Research has long shown that nitrate exposure is a hazard for infants.
-Emerging research has shown there is a statistically significant lifetime risk of negative birth outcomes, thyroid disease, and certain cancers (Reference).
+Emerging research has demonstrated strong links with high nitrate concentrations in drinking water and lifetime risk of negative birth outcomes, thyroid disease, and certain cancers (Reference).
 The drinking water standard for nitrate in water is 10 mg/L.